clmrie/style_transfer_2015/README.md

 ---

-Feel free to tweak the content/style layers or weights to experiment with different effects.
+Feel free to experiment with different images or tune the weights for different visual results!
 ```

----

-Let me know if you want this adapted to Jupyter, Kaggle, or Colab format!
+Let me know if you want this as a downloadable `.md` file or with a sample image preview!